×

 We asked people in Praia da Pipa if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "It is important to be mindful of appropriate attire when exploring Praia da Pipa.
 You should dress modestly and avoid wearing clothes that are overly revealing.
 Public displays of affection should also be kept understated since most of the locals are deeply religious.
 Additionally, remember to be respectful of local customs and the environment.
 Refrain from littering and be conscious of your volume and tone while in public places.
-Finally, when visiting any of the historical and religious sites, ensure that you are using an appropriate level of decorum," replied a member in Praia da Pipa.
+Finally, when visiting any of the historical and religious sites, ensure that you are using an appropriate level of decorum," explained one expat living in Praia da Pipa, Brazil.

 Why do people move to Praia da Pipa?